Chapter 1

 There is nothing more annoying than having to create a new account every time you want to buy something on the internet or download a simple file, not to mention the security risk that it poses.

-Luckily, if your property meets GVR’s requirements (which we’ll cover below), you won’t have to do anything to get it listed on this vacation rental metasearch engine.
+Luckily, if your property meets GVR’s requirements (which we’ll cover below), you won’t have to do anything to list on Google Vacation Rentals.
 There’s no need to create a Google account.

-Obviously, if you have it advertised on any of the OTAs that collaborate with Google, or you want to appear with your Lodgify website, you must have previously registered with these services.
+Obviously, if you have it advertised on any of the third-party booking platforms that collaborate with Google, or you want to appear with your Lodgify website, you must have previously registered with these services.

-Originally, Google Vacation Rentals was only available to OTAs and property managers with more than 5,000 vacation properties in their portfolio.
+Originally, Google Vacation Rentals was only available to third-party booking platforms and property managers with more than 5,000 vacation properties in their portfolio.
 If you weren’t a big shot in the industry and wanted to go it alone, GVR’s doors were closed to you.

-On the other hand, the number of OTAs willing to appear on GVR has never been very high.
-Airbnb and Vrbo have always viewed Google’s metasearch engine as a threat to their business model, therefore, refusing to list their users’ properties on the search giant’s new service.
+On the other hand, the number of booking platforms willing to appear on GVR has never been very high.
+Airbnb and Vrbo have always viewed Google’s metasearch engine as a threat to their business model, refusing to list their users’ properties on the search giant’s new service.

 Alquileres Vacacionales de Google SEO

-Although it is true that there are some exceptions to this, none of them come close to the market share and visibility of the best-known OTAs, something quite relevant when they all charge commission to the host.
+Although there are some exceptions to this, none of them come close to the market share and visibility of the best-known booking platforms, something quite relevant when they all charge commission to the host.

-Fortunately, there is an alternative.
-Lodgify customers can show their accommodation on Google Vacation Rentals, without paying an extra dollar for their subscription and using their own brand.
+Fortunately, there’s an alternative.
+Lodgify customers can list on Google Vacation Rentals without paying an extra dollar for their subscription and using their own brand.

 Regardless of the method you choose to appear in GVR, the first factor you should consider is Google’s criteria for differentiating which accommodations are “vacation rentals” and which are not.